 He is licensed to practice law in both Pennsylvania and New Jersey and has also been certified as both an arbitrator and mediator.
 Bill received his law degree from Rutgers University School of Law - Camden and his Bachelor’s Degree from The Pennsylvania State University in Labor Studies and Employment Relations, with a minor in Dispute Resolution.
 In 2009 he was the recipient of the Rutgers Pro Bono Award for Significant Service and the James J. Manderino Award for Trial Advocacy from Philadelphia Trial Lawyers Association.

 Bill takes great pride in his work and is always available to speak to a client or someone seeking legal counsel.
-Bill is a lifelong resident of Philadelphia, where he resides with his wife, son, and pit bull rescue dog.
-When not at work, you are most likely to find Bill cooking, watching Philadelphia sports teams, playing tennis, or visiting his family’s cabin from the early 1900’s in Elverson, PA.
+When not at work, you are most likely to find Bill cooking for his family, watching Philadelphia sports teams, or visiting his family’s cabin from the early 1900’s in Elverson, PA.

 Honors & Awards

-- James J. Manderino Award presented by the Philadelphia Trial Lawyers Association; representing Rutgers School of Law – Camden as the top graduate in the area of trial advocacy
+- James J. Manderino Award presented by the Philadelphia Trial Lawyers Association; representing Rutgers School of Law – Camden as the top graduate in the area of trial advocacy, as selected by Rutgers School of Law professors*

 - Pro Bono Award for volunteering in the Domestic Violence Clinic*